Quds Force: Organization

 According to journalist Dexter Filkins, the force's members are "divided between combatants and those who train and oversee foreign assets," and the force is divided into branches focusing on "intelligence, finance, foreign languages, politics, sabotage, and special operations."
 Members are chosen both for their skill and "allegiance to the doctrine of the Islamic Revolution."

-In addition, Dionisi asserts in his book American Hiroshima that the Iranian Quds Force headquarters for operations in Iraq was moved in 2004 to the Iran-Iraq border in order to better supervise activities in Iraq.
-The Quds Force also operates a base in the former compound of the U.S. Embassy, which was overrun in 1979.
+In American Hiroshima: The Reasons Why and a Call to Strengthen America's Democracy, Dionisi asserts that the Iranian Quds Force headquarters for operations in Iraq was moved in 2004 to the Iran–Iraq border in order to better supervise activities in Iraq.
+The Quds Force also operates a base in the former compound of the U.S. embassy, which was overrun in 1979.

 According to Filkins and American General Stanley A. McChrystal, it was the Quds Force that "flooded" Iraq with "explosively formed projectiles" which fire a molten copper slug able to penetrate armor, and which accounted for "nearly 20%" of American combat deaths in Iraq (i.e. hundreds of soldiers).
-In September 2007, a few years after the publication of American Hiroshima: The Reasons Why and a Call to Strengthen America's Democracy in July 2006, General David Petraeus reported to Congress that the Quds Force had left Iraq.
+In September 2007, a few years after the publication of American Hiroshima, General David Petraeus reported to Congress that the Quds Force had left Iraq.
 Petraeus said, "The Quds Force itself, we believe, by and large, those individuals have been pulled out of the country, as have the Lebanese Hezbollah trainers that were being used to augment that activity."